gedankenlab/Arduino-Boards/README.md

 ## WARNING

 This is an experimental fork of the [Keyboardio Arduino-Boards](https://github.com/keyboardio/Arduino-Boards) repository.
 You probably want that repository instead, unless you're explicitly looking at the experimental event-driven design here.
+This fork is under rapid development, and I make no guarantees that the master branch is working at any time.

 ---